carloscheddar/FixEpisodes/README.md

 This script will rename your TV episodes to this format: ShowName - s01e02.

 ### Purpose
-I made this with the purpose of organizing my TV shows to be completely recognizable by PLEX.
+I made this with the purpose of organizing my TV shows to be completely recognizable by PLEX so it can download the correct metadata.

 ### Format
 ```